LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/HTTPS.md

 ### Identification

 Identification is the ability to know who exactly is sending the information.
-This is most commonly done through digital certificates thatcan identify the the sender of the data
+This is most commonly done through digital certificates that can identify the sender of the data

 Digital Certificates: